vgslavov/dev_ref/effective_c++.md

 * compilers enforce bitwise constness but program for logical constness
 * avoid code duplication of `const` and non-`const` member functions by having the non-`const` version call the `const` version
+* things to remember
+    * declaring something `const` helps compilers detect usage errors. `const` can be applied to objects at any scope, to function parameters and return types, and to member functions as a whole
+    * compilers enforce bitwise constness, but you should program using conceptual constness
+    * when `const` and non-`const` member functions have essentially identical implementations, code duplication can be avoided by having the non-`const` version call the `const` version.

 ### Item 4: Make sure that objects are initialized before they're used